OSaBC Addenda : Sorrows Untold

 He finished the recording.
 "Not something I will waste long thought on.
 For now, I'll see if the last sequence of programming alters his 'base' mentality and tie the awakening trigger to one of several events.
 Should none of them come about, then I will simply sleep within him."

 He clicked the recorder off again, standing slowly.
-The form of the creation in the tank stared blindly at him, the lines of power evident in his muscled arms and thick torso blurred by the glass front of the tank.
+The form of his creation in the tank stared blindly at him, the lines of power evident in his muscled arms and thick torso blurred by the glass front of the tank.

 He turned away.
 "Computer, prep load cycle fifteen, intensity seventy.
 Notify me when it is complete."